Joseph was Imhotep of Egypt

 southern end, one enters a long hall of 40 columns -- 20 on each

 side.
 Each column is connected to the main wall by a perpendicular wall,

-forming small rooms between
+forming small cubicles between

 As you exit this colonnade and walk straight ahead, you come to a

 series of very large pits which extend deep into the earth.
 See

 Above are some of the grain storage bins.

 These are extremely large in size -- much larger